angwonson/basic-crud-pattern-perl/NOTES.md

 Update the Schema in Catalyst:
 ./update_schema_from_db.sh

+Start the server:
+NOTE: Add the -r switch if you want debug mode, or leave it out if you want multiple users to be able to use the site
+$ script/bugnilla_server.pl -r

 TEST from cli:
 script/bugnilla_test.pl "/tickets/list" | lynx -stdin

 enable DBIC debugging in catalyst server:
 DBIC_TRACE=1 script/bugnilla_server.pl -r